 This delicious miracle of nature is another great food for skin!
 It’s high in monounsaturated fats (which are really healthy and great for skin barrier function), and avocados are also a source of the fat-soluble vitamins E, K and A. Eat the avocado, put the avocado on your face… whatever you do with it, your skin will love it!

 Seeds are generally super nutritious!
 After all, they have to grow from a teeny tiny spec into a full-on plant which looks like a big job!
 Seeds tend to contain healthy fats (including our beloved omegas), and heaps of vitamins and minerals.
 Some of our favourites include Chia, Linseeds, Pepitas, and Hemp.
 Hemp is extra special because it is one of the rare plant sources that are a complete protein that provides all of your essential amino acids.
 Protein is definitely important for any beauty routine – as fibres that make up the structure of our skin are protein-based, and consuming adequate protein also helps to maintain and build more lean muscle.

 Collagen is an amazing food to supplement the diet with.
 Collagen fibres make up a huge part of the skin matrix and as we age, these fibres break down at a rate faster than we can repair/rebuild them.
-By including collagen in your diet, you are providing your body with exactly what it needs to build its own collagen – makes sense!
+By including our hydrolysed collagen peptides in your diet, you are providing your body with exactly what it needs to build its own collagen – makes sense!
 Studies have demonstrated that supplementing a healthy diet with collagen can reduce wrinkles and improve hydration and elasticity.
 So we think it’s an absolute hero for skin and can’t recommend it enough!